Raffaele Menconi

 Raffaele Menconi (1877 — 1942) was an Italian-American sculptor.

 Menconi established a practice in New York City with his brother Giuseppe (Joseph).
 Menconi realised the bronze architectural sculptures and fittings for a generation of Beaux-Arts architects, such as Carrère and Hastings; Menconi's bronze flagpole bases for the Fifth Avenue front of the New York Public Library (1912, illustrated) are particularly prominent.
 Another pair of bronze flagpole bases by Menconi, showing an American eagle and representations of the four seasons, to designs of Egerton Swartwout, stand before the Missouri State Capitol.
 His work also appears on the Reader's Digest building in Chappaqua New York, and in the Mount Auburn Cemetery in Cambridge, Massachusetts.

 He married Josephine Zampieri; their son, Ralph J. Menconi (1915–1972), who apprenticed in his father's New York studio, was also a well-known sculptor and medalist.
 The Menconi Family lived in an Italianate house designed by Menconi in Hastings-on-Hudson, New York, for many years.
+Menconi once owned a cliffside home in Union City, New Jersey.